holoviz/panel/doc/user_guide/Server_Configuration.md

 # Server Configuration

+The Panel server can be launched either from the commandline (using `panel serve`) or programmatically (using `panel.serve()`).
+In this guide we will discover how to run and configure server instances using these two options.

 ## Launching a server on the commandline

 Once the app is ready for deployment it can be served using the Bokeh server.
 For a detailed breakdown of the design and functionality of Bokeh server, see the [Bokeh documentation](https://bokeh.pydata.org/en/latest/docs/user_guide/server.html).
 The most important thing to know is that Panel (and Bokeh) provide a CLI command to serve a Python script, app directory, or Jupyter notebook containing a Bokeh or Panel app.
 To launch a server using the CLI, simply run: